-Luckily, Beth also has a pre-existing book club account with nearly 9,000 followers, which is doing very well.
-This has helped enable her to make “no drastic changes" to her content, "simply ensuring what I do is really uplifting".
-Essentially, she has already diversified her content enough to survive.
-Smaller influencers with side-hustles may similarly ride out the storm or choose now to begin to branch out into other areas.
+Luckily, Beth also has a pre-existing book club account with nearly 9,000 followers, which is doing “very well”.
+This has enabled her to make “no drastic changes" to her content, "simply ensuring what I do is really uplifting".
+Essentially, she can sit out the pandemic and enjoy the rewards of having already diversified her content enough to survive.
+Smaller influencers with side-hustles may similarly ride out the storm.
 While travel and lifestyle blogger Rosie (@ohsorosie) has had gifted hotel stays cancelled and ads for miniature travel products postponed, she works part-time as a calligrapher.
 Of the future, she says, “It’s definitely made me more wary of going full-time with influencing.”

 Despite her ill-timed plunge into the world of freelance, even Luisa-Christie isn’t too worried.
 She, more than any other influencer, knows how brands work.
 She believes that companies such as alcohol brands will reconnect with influencers over the summer in a big way.
 “Brands are going to have money to spend, they’re not just going to hoard it or spend it on advertising because everyone knows influencers make better content,” she says.
 “You get five influencers to make their own content at home, it’s going to be way better than one shoot using their entire budget and five models.”